top of page

 Melanie

-Melanie is both a Registered Psychotherapist (qualifying) and a Registered Nurse working for the last 13 years in the field of Public Health supporting, promoting, protecting and teaching about parenting, mental health, smoking cessation, healthy living and injury prevention.
+Melanie is both a Registered Psychotherapist and a Registered Nurse, working for the last 13 years in the field of Public Health and currently as a home visit nurse supporting families during the perinatal period.

-Melanie has specialized training working with women during the perinatal period and also really enjoys supporting people with self-esteem, shame, trauma and anxiety.
+Melanie has specialized training working with women during the perinatal period, trauma, anxiety, depression, couples, and neurodivergence.
+Melanie is skilled in and enjoys supporting people with their self-esteem, shame, trauma and anxiety.

-From her own experiences and the experiences of some of those closest to her, she believes that mental health exists on a continuum and that what impacts a person’s mental health is a unique and subjective experience.
-Melanie believes that while every person will have their mental health affected at some point in their life, some at multiple points, every person is able to achieve mental health.
+From her own experiences and the experiences of some of those closest to her, Melanie believes that mental health exists on a continuum and that what impacts a person’s mental health is a unique and subjective experience.
+While every person will have their mental health affected at some point in their life, some at multiple points, every person is able to achieve mental health.

-Melanie desires to support and sustain change.
-The kind of change that will ignite joy, hope, peace, and excitement in life.
-Change that embodies and recognizes the unique gifts that exist in each person.
+Melanie will work with you to instill hope, create, and sustain change that will help you find joy, peace, and excitement in your life and recognize the unique gifts that exist within you.

-Melanie has been married for 10 years and is the mother of three young children and two fur babies, a dog, and a lion-head bunny.
-She can be described as warm, caring, compassionate, authentic, sincere, non-judgmental, and empathic.
-Her passions include spending time with family, the outdoors, hiking, reading, and travelling.
+Melanie has been married for 14 years and is the mother of three children, 12 and under, and five fur babies: an Australian Shepherd/Border Collie named Gracie and four lion-head bunnies.
+She can be described as warm, caring, compassionate, authentic, sincere, nonjudgmental, and empathic.
+Her interests include spending time with family, the outdoors, hiking, reading, and travelling.

 Leslie Mountjoy